Topics » Disease » Food versus Medicine: Preventing and Treating Breast and Prostate Cancer

 Breast Cancer & Diet

-As mentioned earlier in this article, I am unaware of any controlled interventional studies of using a 100% WFPB diet in the treatment of breast cancer in which breast cancer recurrence and mortality data was reported.
-This, again, would be the gold standard in terms of evidence providing the highest quality of data that can be obtained.
+As I mentioned earlier in this article, I am unaware of any controlled interventional studies that used a 100 percent WFPB diet in the treatment of breast cancer and reported recurrence and mortality data.
+This would be the gold standard in terms of evidence, providing the highest quality of data that can be obtained.
+Nevertheless, an impressive array of evidence, including epidemiological and laboratory data, suggests that such research is worth pursuing.

-However, John McDougall, MD, did conduct a controlled interventional study in 1984 using a low-fat, starch-centered, plant-based diet on a small group of postmenopausal women who had previously been diagnosed with breast cancer.
-McDougall found that specific markers (obesity, high cholesterol levels, high estrogen levels, and high prolactin levels) commonly associated with a poorer prognosis in breast cancer were all reduced after a 3-month period on his 100% starch-centered, plant-based diet.[19]
-While this information is valuable, we are still in need of long-term data on recurrence and mortality data in breast cancer with a WFPB diet.
+John McDougall, MD, conducted a controlled interventional study in 1984 using a low-fat, starch-centered plant-based diet on a small group of postmenopausal women who had previously been diagnosed with breast cancer.
+McDougall found that specific markers commonly associated with a poorer prognosis in breast cancer (obesity, high cholesterol levels, high estrogen levels, and high prolactin levels) were all reduced after three months on his diet.[19]

-Numerous studies show that a high-fat, Western diet is associated with higher incidences of breast cancer.[20][21]
+Numerous studies show that a Western diet is associated with higher incidences of breast cancer.[20][21]
 These studies show a definite link between unhealthy dietary patterns containing foods higher in fats (processed foods, meat, dairy, and animal fat) and breast cancer.
 Data like these should sound alarm bells for any woman wanting to avoid breast cancer.
-It is certainly a case of “better safe than sorry” when it comes to considering cutting out foods like beef, chicken, pork, fish, dairy, eggs, and processed foods from one’s diet in hopes of avoiding breast cancer.
+It is certainly a case of “better safe than sorry” when considering cutting out beef, chicken, pork, fish, dairy, eggs, and processed foods.

-Even though controlled interventional trials are virtually nonexistent for a low-fat, WFPB diet on breast cancer risk, there are a few randomized, controlled interventional trials analyzing a low-fat diet and breast cancer recurrence risk and death rates among breast cancer sufferers.
-A meta-analysis published in 2014 looked at two such studies.22 The two studies tested a low-fat (approximately 20-22% calories from fat) diet that included both plant and animal foods.
-This is a far cry from the 8% fat calories in the diet that McDougall tested in 1984.
-Nevertheless, in these studies there was a 23% reduction (statistically significant) on average in breast cancer recurrence rates and a 17% reduction (non-statistically significant) on average in all-cause mortality in breast cancer patients.
+Additionally, a few randomized, controlled interventional trials have analyzed a low-fat diet and breast cancer recurrence risk and death rates among breast cancer sufferers.
+A meta-analysis published in 2014 looked at two such studies.[22]
+The two studies tested a “low-fat” (approximately 20–22 percent of calories from fat) diet that included both plant and animal foods.
+This is a far cry from the 8 percent of calories from fat in the diet that McDougall tested in 1984 (or the 10 percent in Ornish’s prostate cancer study, mentioned above).
+Nevertheless, in these studies, there was a 23 percent reduction (statistically significant) on average in breast cancer recurrence rates and a 17 percent reduction (not statistically significant) on average in all-cause mortality in breast cancer patients.

-Another prospective cohort study published in 2013 followed 91,779 women who had never been diagnosed with breast cancer over a period of 14 years.[23]
+Another prospective cohort study, published in 2013, followed nearly ninety-two thousand women who had never been diagnosed with breast cancer over a period of fourteen years.[23]
 The investigators analyzed dietary intake patterns and breast cancer occurrence rates.
-The plant-based pattern (high consumption of fruits and vegetables) was associated with a reduction in breast cancer risk, while the salad and wine pattern (high consumption of salad, low-fat dressing, fish, wine, coffee, and tea) was associated with an increase in breast cancer risk.
-While all dietary patterns analyzed included both plant and animal foods in their respective groups, each particular pattern consisted of significantly higher amount of the foods listed in parentheses.
-While this is not the perfectly designed study to test direct cause-and-effect of a WFPB diet on breast cancer, it does provide yet another valuable lesson in showing us how whole, unrefined plant foods are protective against this awful disease.
+The plant-based pattern (high consumption of fruits and vegetables) was associated with a reduction in breast cancer risk, whereas the salad and wine pattern (high consumption of salad, low-fat dressing, fish, wine, coffee, and tea) was associated with an increased breast cancer risk.
+While all dietary patterns analyzed included both plant and animal foods in their respective groups, each particular pattern consisted of significantly higher amounts of the foods listed in parentheses.

 Summary & Final Thoughts

 Cancer is a frightening disease.
-The suffering that cancer patients endure during the course of their disease often incites fear not only in those suffering from the cancer, but also in those of us looking in from the outside.
-While no cancer is created equal, we have certainly made great strides in understanding the disease better.
+The suffering that cancer patients endure during their disease often incites fear in not only those suffering from the cancer but also those looking in from the outside.
+While not all forms of cancer are created equal, we have certainly made great strides in understanding the disease better.
 However, we have a long way to go in finding the ever-elusive “cure.”

 Conventional treatments such as chemotherapy, radiation, and surgery have their own challenges in treating this disease, especially in terms of side effects.
-I’ve always maintained that our best bet is to prevent cancer in the first place by adopting healthy diet and lifestyle habits in order to avoid the medical events that follow.
-We can use these same prevention strategies in the treatment of cancer too, and we should.
-Prostate cancer is a shining example of this.
+I’ve always maintained that our best bet is to prevent cancer in the first place by adopting healthier lifestyle habits, especially a healthier diet.
+We can and should use these same prevention strategies for cancer treatment.

-A health-promoting, cancer-fighting WFPB diet should be implemented in all patients with cancer regardless of whether or not that patient chooses to undergo conventional treatment options.
-There are no additional risks by doing so and only potential upsides in the form of reduced risks of several types of cancer.[24]
+A health-promoting, cancer-fighting WFPB diet should be implemented in all patients with cancer, regardless of whether that patient chooses to undergo conventional treatment options.
+There are no risks, only upsides, of doing so.[24]

 References